zappar-xr/zapbox-xr-sdk/README.md

 - Hand tracking integration.
 - Android support.

-## SDK Expiration Date: 01 October 2024
+## SDK Expiration Date: 01 April 2025

 This is an early access build of the SDK so you can start building content.